You look forward to your leisure time because that’s when you can take out your RC car for a spin.

-If you forgot to charge your battery.
-Or there is something wrong with it so it doesn’t hold as much energy as before.
+If you forgot to charge your battery or there is something wrong with it, it doesn’t hold as much energy as before.
 That’s why you should look out if your battery is going bad.

 Check the batteries in your remote as well as your RC.
 Put another battery in them to check if they work now.